llgava/mcbedrock-features/src/template/README_TEMPLATE.md

 > [!NOTE]
 > There are many features to understand how it works, contributions to have a complete documentation are very welcome! <br /><br />Keep in mind that the description is about the feature and what it represents, if something is related to its feature rule, it should not be written.

+**Add Version** refers to when the feature file was added to vanilla behavior pack.
+Note that only the Major Version is used for versioning.

 ## Vanilla Features
 %markdown_feature_table%